 - arrowroot powder (wetness protection) – buy it here (or you can use cornstarch)

-- essential oils (optional, but highly recommended) – buy from Plant Therapy or NOW
+- essential oils (optional, but highly recommended) – buy from Plant Therapy

 For the essential oils, I like to use lavender and rosemary (for the nice scent), and also tea tree oil (because it’s anti-bacterial), but you can use whatever scents you like.
 Vanilla, sage, bergamot, lime, and calendula are all great options.